GPIO

 mode(pin, mode)

-Configures the pin
+Configures the pin gpio with mode mode.

 function high